osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/raw/creation/README.md

 final Atlas rawAtlas = rawAtlasGenerator.build();
 ```

-Lastly, we can specify all three fields of interest - the PBF resource, the specific loading option and boundary of interest:
+Lastly, we can specify all three fields of interest - the PBF resource, the specific `AtlasLoadingOption` and boundary of interest:

 ```java
 final String pbfPath = "/path/to/pbf/resource";